2.1.2 What data should be collected?

 - Maintenance or rehabilitation treatments;

-In principle, asset management data falls into two main types and can be grouped as follows:
+In principle, asset management data falls into three main types and can be grouped as follows:

 - Inventory data: Data that are mostly static in nature and describe the physical elements of the road system and assets; and

 - Condition data: Data that describe the condition of the assets; these data typically change over time.

 - Operational data: Data linked or generated by the operation of the road, which may change over time, concerning:

 - Environmental impact (e.g. noise, pollution generated by road traffic);

 Inventory and condition data refer to the key infrastructure areas or the primary asset components including liner and points assets, as shown in table 188.8.131.52.

 Regardless of the maturity level of a specific road organization, it is imperative that a data management strategy be defined (Telli 2010).
 A data management strategy may comprise the following: